AbsaOSS/py-composite-action-lib/README.md

 For more details, see the [LICENSE](https://github.com/AbsaOSS/py-composite-action-lib/blob/master/LICENSE) file in the repository.

+This project includes the [PyGithub](https://github.com/PyGithub/PyGithub) library, which is licensed under the LGPL v3.
+See the [LICENSE_LGPL.md](https://github.com/AbsaOSS/py-composite-action-lib/blob/master/LICENSE_LGPL.md) file for more details.

 ### Contact or Support Information

 If you need help with using or contributing to **PyCompositeActionLib**, or if you have any questions or feedback,